ZRTalke/zrtalke.github.io/developer/liquibase-deploy-apex-ords/intro/intro.md

 ### Prerequisites
 This workshop requires an Oracle Cloud account or your own Oracle Database with SQLcl installed on your computer and an APEX instance.

-For using your own Oracle Database you may skip any workshop areas that don't apply to you (such as the create your Autonomous Database steps in [Lab 1: Setup](../workshops/tenancy/?lab=lab1-setup)) and simply input your connection credentials into SQLcl.
+For using your own Oracle Database, you may skip any workshop areas that don't apply to you (such as the create your Autonomous Database steps in [Lab 1: Setup](../workshops/tenancy/?lab=lab1-setup)) and simply input your connection credentials into SQLcl.

 You may now **proceed to the next section**.